ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-12-oil-back-above-100-three-straight-losses.md

 | 10-Yr Yield | **4.21%** | **+4 bps** | **+14 bps** | Rates rising on inflation fear not growth |
 | USD Index | **104.8** | **+0.3%** | **+1.1%** | Dollar bid as flight-to-safety dominates |

-## War Implications: Oil Back at $100 — What Changed Overnight
+## War Implications: Oil Back at $100.
+What Changed Overnight

 ⚠️ **ESCALATION** Iran Attacks Shipping + New Supreme Leader Hardens Hormuz Stance

-Wednesday's oil surge was driven by two events: (1) Iranian forces attacked several commercial tankers near the Strait of Hormuz, the first direct strikes on civilian shipping since the conflict began; (2) Iran's new Supreme Leader Mojtaba Khamenei stated the Hormuz closure is "a tool to pressure the enemy" — ruling out any near-term reopening.
+Wednesday's oil surge was driven by two events: (1) Iranian forces attacked several commercial tankers near the Strait of Hormuz, the first direct strikes on civilian shipping since the conflict began; (2) Iran's new Supreme Leader Mojtaba Khamenei stated the Hormuz closure is "a tool to pressure the enemy", ruling out any near-term reopening.
 This completely reverses Tuesday's peace narrative.
 The Geneva backchannel talks are now effectively moot.

 🏦 **GOLDMAN SACHS** Raises Hormuz Disruption Assumption to 21 Days; Three Macro Downgrades

-Goldman Sachs revised its oil forecast (Q4 Brent to $71 from $66; Q4 WTI to $67 from $62) and updated three macro forecasts: (1) Faster inflation — March CPI now tracking 3.3-3.5%; (2) Slower growth — Q2 US GDP cut to 0.8% from 1.4%; (3) Higher unemployment — Q4 UE rate revised to 4.7% from 4.5%.
+Goldman Sachs revised its oil forecast (Q4 Brent to $71 from $66; Q4 WTI to $67 from $62) and updated three macro forecasts: (1) Faster inflation: March CPI now tracking 3.3-3.5%; (2) Slower growth: Q2 US GDP cut to 0.8% from 1.4%; (3) Higher unemployment: Q4 UE rate revised to 4.7% from 4.5%.
 The bank now models 21 days of minimal Hormuz flow (10% of normal) followed by a 30-day gradual recovery.
 Commodity futures market is pricing stabilisation no earlier than August 2027.

 - **IEA emergency reserve release:** The IEA announced a coordinated strategic petroleum reserve release from member nations on Wednesday.
-Initial market reaction was muted — tanker attack news outweighed the supply relief signal within hours.
+Initial market reaction was muted.
+Tanker attack news outweighed the supply relief signal within hours.
 - **Stagflation arithmetic is worsening.** WTI +40% WTD.
 Every $10 move in oil = ~50bps annualised inflation headwind.
 At current levels, we estimate the oil shock alone adds 1.8-2.0 percentage points to headline CPI by April.
 Combined with the February 2.4% base, we could see March CPI at 3.8-4.2%.
 - **Policy paralysis intensifies.** The Fed cannot hike into collapsing labour demand.
 It cannot cut into $100 oil.
-The 10-yr yield at 4.21% reflects the market's confusion — rates are rising on inflation fear, not on growth.
+The 10-yr yield at 4.21% reflects the market's confusion.
+Rates are rising on inflation fear, not on growth.
 That is a toxic combination for equity multiples.

 ## Tech Slippage — The Slow Bleed Accelerates

 The ORCL +10% post-earnings bounce on Tuesday provided a temporary halo for tech, but it faded by Wednesday close.
-The Nasdaq's +0.08% print is misleading — under the surface, software and semiconductor names are rolling over as the market re-prices the growth multiple in a stagflation environment.
+The Nasdaq's +0.08% print is misleading.
+Under the surface, software and semiconductor names are rolling over as the market re-prices the growth multiple in a stagflation environment.
 High-multiple SaaS and cloud names are particularly vulnerable: if rates stay elevated and growth slows, the discount rate goes up and terminal values compress simultaneously.

 | Name | WTD Move | Segment | Driver of Weakness |
 |---|---|---|---|